Trump Is Still Running Against The City And Idea Of Washington, D.C.

 Think of all the songs — indeed, entire musicals — that adore the Big Apple.
 Any come to mind romanticizing Washington in that way?
 Even the shows based in early American history, such as 1776 and Hamilton, celebrate other cities.

 When Washington does break into the movies it is rarely a pretty picture.
-In the 1939 classic Mr. Smith Goes to Washington, Jimmy Stewart is the small-town hero from New Hampshire and the cynical capital is the villain.
+In the 1939 classic Mr. Smith Goes to Washington, Jimmy Stewart is the small-town hero and the cynical capital is the villain.
 A long parade of sequels, including Eddie Murphy's The Distinguished Gentleman and the Judy Holliday hit Born Yesterday sound similar themes.

-Another 1939 film about power myths was the endearing Wizard of Oz, based on a 1900 children's story by L. Frank Baum that can be read as a populist allegory for the politics of its time.
+Another 1939 film about power myths was the endearing The Wizard of Oz, based on a 1900 children's story by L. Frank Baum that can be read as a populist allegory for the politics of its time.
 The Emerald City can be seen as a remote, fantastic capital fascinated with the greenback dollar at the end of the Yellow Brick Road (stand-in for the gold standard, measured in ounces, hence the Oz of the title).

 Little Dorothy gets safely home to Kansas with the help of the Scarecrow (farmers) and the Tin Man (industrial workers) and a Cowardly Lion (William Jennings Bryan, the "prairie avenger, mountain lion" who was a populist icon and three-time presidential nominee).
 But the girl's true savior is her pair of silver slippers, a nod to the metal that was to rival gold in Bryan's bimetallist program.
 (Hollywood decided ruby slippers would be more cinematic.)

-Trump may not be a film buff but he is surely steeped in the attitudes that made all these movies hits.
+Trump may not be a film buff, but he is surely steeped in the attitudes that made all these movies hits.
 He instinctively understands the contradiction: Americans want a commander in chief who signs bills into law and directs a bureaucracy of millions spending trillions, but who does so without embracing the system or becoming its prisoner.
 To paraphrase a verse from the Gospel of John, he is to be in that world but not of that world.

 For such a president, the prospect of running against Washington even as an incumbent is not just possible – it's mandatory.

 Can the contradiction be overcome?
 Plenty of congressmen and senators would answer yes because they've been doing it for years.
-As unpopular as Congress is, and has been, its incumbent members routinely win re-election (most of them easily).
+As unpopular as Congress is, and has been, its incumbent members routinely win reelection (most of them easily).
 They do it in part by running against the institution wherein they serve – often in harsh terms — portraying themselves as grateful to stick close to home and get out of Washington.

 That's why even West Coast members of Congress fly home regularly for weekends and "district work periods."
 It is why few now buy homes in the capital area or move their families there.
 They cannot risk appearing to have "gone Washington."